WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-08-09-service-mesh-kubernetes-getting-started.md

 ### Linkerd

 Linkerd is another popular service mesh and has been completely re-written for version 2.
-Both versions combined have around 12 thousand stars on Github and also have a very active community.
+Both versions combined have around 12 thousand stars on GitHub and also have a very active community.
 Linkerd provides a good-looking dashboard to help operators understand what is happening inside the Kubernetes cluster in real-time.
 Additionally, it installs useful tools like Prometheus and Grafana.

 Linkerd can be installed via its own CLI.
 For more information see <a href="https://linkerd.io/" target="_blank" rel="noopener noreferrer">linkerd.io</a>.